Home | Contact Us | Links | Terms | Email a Friend Visit the Mouth Cancer Foundation Website | Discussion Boards

 What are the Mouth Cancer Voice Awards?

 The Mouth Cancer Voice Awards will aim to raise awareness of the risk factors (smoking, drinking and HPV) as well as the symptoms of mouth cancer amongst everyone in the UK, especially University and Higher Education students by making them not take their voice for granted, which can be lost through mouth cancer.
-The Mouth Cancer Voice Awards is run by the Mouth Cancer Foundation and will take place leading up to and during Mouth Cancer Awareness Week which runs from Sunday 11th November to Saturday 17th November 2007.
+The Mouth Cancer Voice Awards is run by the Mouth Cancer Foundation and will take place leading up to and during Mouth Cancer Awareness Week which runs from Sunday 15th November to Saturday 21st November 2009.
+The Mouth Cancer Voice Awards is looking for the most talented, brightest young stars for the newest, unique talent show.
+The event has now launched and is open for entries as well as online voting!
+The winner will be announced during Mouth Cancer Awareness Week on Monday 16th November 2009.

 What is the Mouth Cancer Foundation?